aferrandi/dbtarzan/sourceforge/README.md

 =================

+- Release 1.05

+Now it is possible to configure a connection such that all identifiers (table names + column names) are delimited by special delimiters ([ and ] or " and "), so that sql keys can be used as identifiers.

 - Release 1.04

 It is possible to close all table tabs, close all table tabs before the current tab.